ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-3.md

 - To learn more about Hadoop please explore the [HDP Getting Started documentation](http://docs.hortonworks.com/HDPDocuments/HDP2/HDP-2.2.4/bk_getting-started-guide/content/ch_about-hortonworks-data-platform.html).
 - If you have questions, feedback or need help getting your environment ready visit  [developer.hortonworks.com](http://hortonworks.com/developer/).
 - Please also explore the [HDP documentation](http://docs.hortonworks.com/).
-- To ask a question check out the [Hortonworks Forums](http://hortonworks.com/community/forums/).
+- To ask a question check out the [Hortonworks Community Connection](http://hortonworks.com/community/forums/).